"Climate change could turn Belgium into a prominent wine country."

 It’s clear that Ilse and Dominique are serious about their venture.
 On the largest plot in Oudsbergen, there are still two buildings from the original farm where they purchased the land from.
 Over the next few years, they plan to renovate these buildings extensively to house the wine cellar and winery, which are currently situated on an industrial site.
 A reception area and tasting room are also planned for this location, allowing visitors to enjoy wine tastings right among the vines.
 There is nothing like being able to taste the wines among the vines.
 Based on the construction plans we've seen, this promises to be a fantastic addition to an already impressive wine estate!

-In the meantime, there's already a charming pop-up bar on this site during the summer months, so you don't have to wait until the winery and tasting room are completed to visit Wijndomein De Steinberg.
+In the meantime, there's already a charming pop-up bar on this site during the summer months, so you don't have to wait until the winery and tasting room are completed to visit wine estate De Steinberg.